 Sheilah Rae Librettist and Lyricist for I Married Wyatt Earp (59E59 Theatre, 2011).
 Over 50 prdtns Funny, You Don’t Look Like A Grandmother pub.
 Sam French.
 5 time Heideman Award Finalist for Lovelines, What Goes Around, The Waiter, On the Page, Single and Active.
 For Prospect Theatre Co, Portraits, Snapshots, Who Knew?, Destination Everywhere.
 Former Bway performer (Fiddler, Applause and more).
 Many jingles/recordings as writer/producer.
 Past President, League of Professional Theatre Women.
 Past Council, Songwriters Guild of America.
 Chair, National Membership, LPTW.
 President Board, NYTheatre Barn.
 BMus/University of Michigan, RAM and Guildhall School, London.
 Member Dramatist Guild, SGA, LPTW, AEA, SGA, AFTRA, Local 802.

-Shellen Lubin and her songs have been featured in cabaret (most recently the Metropolitan Room in NYC and Stage 773 in Chicago), on radio (Woody’s Children on WQXR-FM and a one-hour special on WBAI-FM), cable television, and in Milos Forman’s 1st American film, TAKING OFF.
+Shellen Lubin and her songs have been featured in cabaret, on radio (Woody’s Children on WQXR-FM and a one-hour special on WBAI-FM), and in Milos Forman’s 1st American film, TAKING OFF.
+She has co-produced three festivals of 365 Women a Year (and other historical) plays, one at The Lambs, Inc., one at the 13th Street Theatre, and one March 2018 at the Museum of Jewish Heritage.
 Her plays and musicals have been performed in productions and staged readings at the Public Theatre, Henry St. Settlement, MCC, 13th St. Rep, AJT, and many other venues.
-She recently finished writing THE QUALITY OF RESPECT, her take on Shakespeare’s MERCHANT OF VENICE, and is currently working on a new play about Sarah Bernhardt, and a musical based on Elsa Rael’s award-winning children’s books, WHAT ZEESIE SAW ON DELANCEY STREET and WHEN ZAYDEH DANCED ON ELDRIDGE STREET with Elsa Rael (book) and Matthew Gandolfo (music).
-Shellen has directed numerous plays, musicals, and cabaret acts in productions, workshops, and readings, most recently DOOR OPENS WALK THRU, three one-act plays by Susan Merson; the 28th, 29th, and 30th Annual Bistro Awards for Sherry Eaker; BETWEEN PRETTY PLACES at the Pacific Resident Theatre and Here Arts Center, Lainie Kazan in a concert reading of BELLE BARTH: IF I EMBARRASS YOU, TELL YOUR FRIENDS by Koch/Levinson/Kalt at the Falcon Theatre in Burbank, CA. She also writes a weekly think piece called the “Monday Morning Quote” (www.mondaymorningquote.com).
-As an advocate for women in the arts, she is the Co-President of the Women in the Arts & Media Coalition and VP of Programming of the League of Professional Theatre Women, and a member of the National Theatre Conference.
+She recently finished writing THE QUALITY OF RESPECT, her take on Shakespeare’s MERCHANT OF VENICE, and is currently finishing a new play about Sarah Bernhardt, and lyrics for two musicals based on Elsa Rael’s award-winning children’s books, WHAT ZEESIE SAW ON DELANCEY STREET and WHEN ZAYDEH DANCED ON ELDRIDGE STREET with Elsa Rael (book) and Matthew Gandolfo (music).
+Shellen has directed numerous plays, musicals, and cabaret acts in productions, workshops, and readings, recently including BUCK NAKED by Gloria Bond Clunie at Ivoryton Playhouse; TAKING CARE OF BUSINESS by Dara O’Brien at Urban Stages; DOOR OPENS WALK THRU, three one-act plays by Susan Merson; the 28th

 Sheree Bradford-Lea (SABL) is a freelance cartoonist and mixed media artist, living in Ottawa, Ontario, Canada.
 Her cartoons have been published in books, magazines, calendars, e-zines, newspapers, etc.; her mixed media art has been exhibited in galleries and other locations in and around Ottawa.
 In 2013, Sheree’s stand-alone monologue ‘I Am Supergirl’ was produced by Sarasvàti Productions, and her play ‘The Devil Is In The Details’ was produced by Flush Ink Productions.
 She also teaches classes and workshops.
 Sheree lives with her wonderful husband Jim, her two equally wonderful children, Zoë and Monica, and a parka.